genome-spy/genome-spy/docs/grammar/mark/link.md

 ## Channels

-In addition to the standard [position](../encoding/index.md) channels and `color` and `opacity` channels, connection mark supports the following channels:
+In addition to the standard [position](../encoding/index.md) channels and `color` and `opacity` channels, link mark supports the following channels:

 `size`
 : Type: Number